mrhashemi2000/UPDSF_v4.4/README.md

 Thus, the Sobol analysis validates the robustness of the Monte Carlo model **at the parameter level**, whereas the manuscript presents the biological and environmental interpretation **at the system level**.

+# Monte Carlo Variance Decomposition in UPDSF v4.4
+#### The variance decomposition confirms that the model's behavior is consistent with its kinetic implementation in `UPDSF_v4.4.py` and supports the scientific narrative of environmental selection in prebiotic chemical evolution.

+📂 **Results 4 Access:**

+The detailed reports and raw data for Monte Carlo Variance Decomposition can be found in the 📄 [Monte Carlo Variance Decomposition in UPDSF v4.4](analysis/analysis/analysis/analysis/Monte_Carlo_Variance_Decomposition_in_UPDSF_v4.4.md)

 ## To ensure full transparency and reproducibility, the timeline of the study's computational phases is provided below: